How to write a CV

 About CV’s

-Your CV should summarise your experiences and skills, significantly emphasising those aspects that relate to the job.
+Your CV should summarize your experiences and skills, significantly emphasizing those aspects that relate to the job.
 It provides a quick overview of who you are and what you have done, indicating for the reader what you could do.

 Let everything you write be guided by these questions: what does this say about me and add to my application?
 Is it what the employer is looking for?
 Could this be said more persuasively or concisely?
 Can I evidence what I am writing or quantify my achievement?